-Although they didn’t find what they were looking for, the results that people got, as well as how they got to the results is fascinating.
+Although they didn’t find what they were looking for, the results that people got, as well as how they got to the results are fascinating.

 Arguments for Low-Fat and Low-Carb

 People who are in either the low-fat or low-carb camp often have strong opinions of why their diet is easier to stick to.
 Low-fat people might just say that it is easier to follow since it is so much more like what people naturally do and you only have to make minor modifications that add up to the big changes in total fat consumption.
-People in to low-carb group often point out the appetite supressing effects of a ketogenic diet (which usually requires <50g of carbs per day).
+People in favour of low-carb often point out the appetite suppressing effects of a ketogenic diet (which usually requires <50g of carbs per day).

 The argument for the appetite suppressing effects of a low-carb diet completely fell apart in this study.
 Due to it being a free-living study where individuals could do whatever they wanted with the advice they were given, most people in the low-carb group were eating far too many carbs to stay in ketosis.